3 Reasons to Cruise the Galápagos

-- Access: Strict conservation rules mean that you tours are only allowed to visit established visitor sites.
-70% of these are only accessed by ship
+- Strict conservation rules mean tourists stick to designated sites.
+70% of these are only accessed by ship!

-- Wildlife: travelling by boat gives you snorkelling opportunities practically every day.
-With land you are restricted to just four towns with hotels, and you'll have to take day trips by boat to reach the best wildlife areas.
+- Travelling by boat gives you snorkelling opportunities practically every day.
+With land tours, you are restricted to just four towns, and you'll have to take day trips by boat to reach the best wildlife areas.

 - If you are interested in snorkelling, kayaking, SU paddle boards and zodiacs, you want to be on a cruise